 Instructions

-- Add a drop of hot glue to the bottom center of each leaf and press into place.
+- Starting at the top of the cones, add a drop of hot glue to the bottom center of each leaf and press into place.
+Use the leaves to partially cover the tip of the cone.

-- Rotate the foam cone as you work down the tree, alternating colors and sizes of leaves to make them fit.
+- Rotate the foam cone as you continue to add leaves down the tree, alternating colors and sizes of leaves to make them fit.
+Try not to leave any white space on the cone exposed.

 - Use more of the small leaves towards the top (especially on the small cone) and more of the larger ones on the bottoms.